UCLHp/gate-pbt/README.md

 ## Limitations / known bugs
-Likely many - feel free to get in touch if you have any questions/concerns.
+Likely many - feel free to get in touch if you have any questions.

 When simulating certain patient positions (HFP for example) Gate will produce the wrong Offset in the mhd file.
 This hasn't been auto-corrected in my script yet.